Anti-Terrorism & Force Protection

 ANTI TERRORISM & FORCE PROTECTION (ATFP)

 Physical security design for anti-terrorism can be economically incorporated into the design of a new facility or renovation project when done early.
-Many “Blast Specialist Engineers ” advertise that their involvement begins after 35% design and that they do not assume “Engineer of Record” (EOR) responsibilities.
+Many “Blast Specialist Engineers” advertise that their involvement begins after 35% design and that they do not assume “Engineer of Record” (EOR) responsibilities.
 In most cases, consideration of physical security after 35% design is far too late.
 Physical security design needs to start during the site selection and programming stages to result in an efficient design.

-And lastly, other design discipline considerations such as a controlled perimeter, vehicle access and approaches to the building and the location of critical infrastructure and air intakes need to also be considered at the onset of design to be economically incorporated into the building design.
+Lastly, other design discipline considerations such as a controlled perimeter, vehicle access and approaches to the building and the location of critical infrastructure and air intakes need to also be considered at the onset of design to be economically incorporated into the building design.

 Therefore, your “Blast Specialist” should routinely act as “Engineer of Record” for building designs so they understand the importance of this early involvement and are familiar with the fine points of building design.
-They should also have experience and feel comfortable consulting to other disciplines besides structural so they can offer useful constructive design input early in the design.
+They should also have experience and feel comfortable consulting other disciplines besides structural so they can offer useful constructive input early in the design.

 The IEI Advantage

 Our core business at Innovative Engineering Inc. has always been acting as the structural Engineer of Record for buildings and other structures.
-We understand the importance of this early involvement in the design and are familiar with the fine points of building design including all disciplines, particularly related to protective design and routinely offer useful constructive design input early in the project design.
+We understand the importance of this early involvement in the design and are familiar with the fine points of building design including all disciplines, particularly related to protective design, and routinely offer useful constructive input early in the project design.